Account information services (AIS) are transforming how you manage financial data in an era of rapid fintech innovation.

 AIS has gained momentum due to Open Banking, a regulatory framework requiring major UK banks to provide third-party access to customer data through secure APIs.
 Open Banking expands AIS's potential, encouraging innovation in financial dashboards and personalised budgeting recommendations.

-For fintech companies, Open Banking presents an opportunity to leverage bank data to develop innovative financial products, driving competition in the market.
+For fintech companies, Open Banking presents an opportunity to leverage bank data to develop innovative financial products, thereby driving market competition.
 However, AIS providers must ensure compliance with Open Banking regulations and standards, including the secure handling of customer data.

 Navigating AIS compliance